About Septic Home Guide

 Roughly one in five homes in the United States runs on a septic system, and millions more draw their water from a private well.
 If that is your home, no city utility is taking care of any of it.
 You are.
 Septic Home Guide exists to make that job a lot less confusing.

-We answer the real questions septic and well owners search for: how often to pump, what a new system costs, why the drain field matters, what you should never flush, how to test your well, and how to fix hard water.
-Every article aims to answer your question clearly and then give you the specific next step.
+Septic Home Guide answers the real questions septic and well owners search for: how often to pump, what a new system costs, why the drain field matters, what you should never flush, how to test your well, and how to fix hard water.
+Every article aims to answer the question clearly and then give you a specific next step.
+Where a number or claim comes from, we name where it came from.

 Who we rely on

 We are not a pumping company or an installer, so we have nothing to sell you on the work itself.
-For the facts, we follow and cite the authorities: the U.S. Environmental Protection Agency and its SepticSmart program, NSF/ANSI standards for treatment products, the Centers for Disease Control and Prevention guidance on private wells, the National Environmental Health Association, and state and county health departments, which set the rules that actually apply to your property.
+For the facts, we follow and cite the authorities: the U.S. Environmental Protection Agency and its SepticSmart program, NSF/ANSI standards for treatment products, the Centers for Disease Control and Prevention guidance on private wells, the National Environmental Health Association, and state, county, and provincial health departments, which set the rules that actually apply to your property.

 How we stay independent